Occupational Health Watch: July 2018

 OHB investigates Valley fever cases linked to worksites and offers education and technical assistance.
 Our updated resources include

 printed posters to alert workers.
-We are also promoting Valley Fever Awareness Month on social media in August.
+We also promoted Valley Fever Awareness Month on social media in August.

 Photo: Workers who disturb soil are at risk for Valley fever.

-Webinar: Valley Fever in Construction – online registration
+Recorded Webinar: Valley Fever in Construction – password: VFeverAug21

 Work-Related Valley Fever web page – fact sheets, posters, and trainings